HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/SampleJSPtoConvertAfileToBase64EncodedFormat.md

-# Sample JSP to convert a file to base64 encoded format
+# How to convert a file to base64 encoded format

 ## Applies to